 – Males generally do not start breeding until 2-3 years old.

-Alpacas have a life span in New Zealand of 25 years or more depending on environment
+Alpacas have a life span in New Zealand of between 12 & 20 years depending on environment

 An alpaca’s gestation period is 11 to 12 months, about 335 days